RLNT/sinus-staff-list/CONFIGURATION.md

 - select `Yes` or `No`

 *Info*:
-- defines if there should be a command to manually remove users from the stafflist/database
+- defines if there should be a command to manually remove clients from the stafflist/database
-- this can be used to manually remove a user from the database if you removed a group while they were offline for example
+- this can be used to manually remove a client from the database if you removed a group while they were offline for example

 *Advanced Options*:
 - the following options are only shown if you activated the remove command